 YOU'RE NOT SICK YOU'RE THIRSTY

-The solution to the prevention and treatment of dehydration produced diseases is water consumption on a regular basis.
-Kidney failure, colitis, kidney stones,high blood pressure, muscle spasms, gout, dizziness, kidney infection, diabetes, asthma, heat stroke and lightheadedness are merely a few of the conditions and diseases that can develop from neglecting the basic daily ritual of drinking water.
+The solution to the prevention and treatment of dehydration-produced diseases is water consumption on a regular basis.
+Kidney failure, colitis, kidney stones, high blood pressure, muscle spasms, gout, dizziness, kidney infection, diabetes, asthma, heatstroke, and lightheadedness are merely a few of the conditions and diseases that can develop from neglecting the basic daily ritual of drinking water.
 With the simple intake of an added amount of water every day you can neutralize many of these illnesses.

 The brain function is the leading water rationing system in the human body.
 It consists of only 2% of our body weight but can receive up to 20% of blood circulation.
-In modernized countries there is a fictional belief that tea, coffee, alcohol, and manufactured drinks are acceptable substitutes for the purely natural water needs of the daily "stressed" body.
+In modernized countries, there is a fictional belief that tea, coffee, alcohol, and manufactured drinks are acceptable substitutes for the purely natural water needs of the daily "stressed" body.
 This is a serious mistake made by most of us.
 It is true that these beverages contain water but they also contain dehydrating agents.
 For example, coffee contains caffeine, a diuretic, which by definition, increases the excretion of water from our bodies.

-Another serious error is silencing the different signals created by water shortages in our body with chemical products contained in medications.
+Another serious error is silencing the different signals created by water shortages in our bodies with chemical products contained in medications.
 They are immediately detrimental to the cells of the body being treated.
-Chronic dehydration of the body is persistent water shortage that has been established for some length of time.
-Like any other deficiency disorder such as Vitamin C deficiency in scurvy, iron deficiency in anemia, vitamin D deficiency in rickets, the most efficient method for treating the disorder is by supplementing the missing ingredient.
+Chronic dehydration of the body is a persistent water shortage that has been established for some length of time.
+Like any other deficiency disorder such as Vitamin C deficiency in scurvy, iron deficiency in anemia, vitamin D deficiency is rickets, the most efficient method for treating the disorder is by supplementing the missing ingredient.
 It stands to reason that by understanding the health complications of chronic dehydration their prevention and cure are simple: Increase the water intake.

 Human beings lose their thirst sensation as they age, therefore, they become chronically dehydrated.
 "Chronic and persistently increasing dehydration is the root cause of almost all currently encountered major diseases of the human body".
 It was found that most pains having to do with indigestion (dyspeptic pain) like gastritis and heartburn can be treated with an increase of water intake alone.
 If there is an associated ulcer, attention to the daily diet comes into play.
 The correct diet will enhance the rate of repair.
 The current use of antacids and histamine blocking agents does not benefit a chronically dehydrated person whose body is crying out for water.